odentools/odenwlan-node/README.md

 # Download
 Would you try it now?

-Executable binaries for Windows and Linux can be found on the [releases](https://github.com/odentools/odenwlan-node/releases) page.
+Executable binaries for Windows, Linux and Mac OS X can be found on the [releases](https://github.com/odentools/odenwlan-node/releases) page.

 # For developers